-But why has the island become so popular for iGaming?
+But why has the island become so popular for iGaming and online gambling?
 And what makes Malta so attractive?
-Being one of the first countries to embrace iGaming and possibly regulate the industry, Malta is now home to over 300 iGaming companies.
-The industry also accounts for over 10% of Malta’s GDP, contributing €1.56bn in 2019 alone.
+Being one of the first countries to embrace iGaming and possibly regulate the online casino operator industry, Malta is now home to over 300 iGaming companies.
+The gaming company industry also accounts for over 10% of Malta’s GDP, contributing €1.56bn in 2019 alone.
 It also employs over 7,000 people.

 Whilst being a huge attraction to iGaming companies, Malta has also seen success in attracting talent from across the globe.
 Many online casinos operating out of Malta offer their services in various geographically disperse markets such as Canada, Sweden, Finland, Austria and Japan.
 As such, you can expect their workplace to be very diverse, helping to enrich Malta’s expatriate demographic.
 Most who relocate are incentivised by Malta’s alluring mix of charm, work-life balance, great salaries, cost of living and over 300 days of sunshine!
 It’s often the case that iGaming companies will even offer a relocation package to new recruits as further incentive, if ever it were needed – making the transition that much easier.